pnnl/ML4AlgComb/kl-polynomial_coefficients/README.md

 ## Small model performance

-Since there are many possible tasks here, we did not run exhaustive hyperparameter searches, instead opting for the larger network sizes for our
+Since there are many possible tasks here, we did not run exhaustive hyperparameter searches.
+Instead, we ran ReLU MLPs with depth 4, width 256, and learning rate 0.0005.

 ### Kazhdan-Lusztig Polynomials for Permutations of $5$ elements